9.3.2

 • Both the House of Commons and House of Lords exchanging amendments to bills with one another is a key form of interaction between both chambers, and is termed ‘ping-pong’.

-• The exchange of amendments takes place after the third reading stage and requires both chambers to agree on amendments to the bill and its final wording before it can become law.
+• The exchange of amendments takes place after both Houses have considered the bill, and requires both chambers to agree on amendments and final wording before it can become law.

 The Salisbury Convention